Ben-PH/tetanus/Musings.md

 now! we change our `_start()` so we can test it!
 We `init_idt()` put it through the ringer, then check to see if it crashes or not.

+#### Getting a test done ####

+All we do here is copy over our `main.rs` `_start()` to start off with.

+We build our idt. through `idt_init()`, same as `main.rs`

+We change our interupt to, instead of just printing a line, we call on a tool that can guarantee concurrancy safety to shared memory access. `AttomicUsize::fetch_add(1, Ordering::SeqCst)` is called upon!
+Essentially, we hijack the breakpoint handler to atomically count how many times it's called (instead of, say, breaking...).
+We then use `AttomicUsize::load(Ordering::SeqCst)` to get the number out.